The UK's Strategy for economic growth, its Grand Challenges, and a collaborative approach from local government on research funding.

-Future funding for research, aligned with the industrial strategy, will be devolved to regional authorities and aligned with their Local Industrial Strategy.
+Future funding for research, aligned with the industrial strategy, will be devolved to regional authorities and aligned with their Local Industrial Strategy (LIS).
 The University of Bath’s regional authority is the West of England Combined Authority (WECA).

-WECA was included in the second wave of regional authorities chosen to develop a Local Industrial Strategy in July 2018, this will be launched in July 2019.
-The first wave was announced in November 2017 and the deadline for publication is March 2019.
+WECA was included in the second wave of regional authorities chosen to develop a LIStrategy in July 2018, which was launched in July 2019.
+The first wave was announced in November 2017.

-Along with and the Local Enterprise Partnership (LEP) and regional Universities, WECA is currently developing a Local Industrial Strategy which will deliver on our region’s ambition to be a driving force for clean and inclusive growth.
-The business community is also engaged to ensure that the strategy reflects the views and priorities of businesses.
+Along with and the Local Enterprise Partnership (LEP) and regional Universities, WECA's LIS will deliver on our region’s ambition to be a driving force for clean and inclusive growth.
+The business community has also been engaged to ensure that the strategy reflects the views and priorities of businesses.